 - Canonical Interview – will be scheduled if all documents are submitted already

-- Marriage License Permit from City Hall (120 days validity, see above requirements) if not yet civilly married, but if civilly married you can just submit your NSO Marriage Contract
+- Marriage License Permit from City Hall (120 days validity, see above requirements) if not yet civilly married, but if civilly married you can just submit your PSA/NSO Marriage Contract

 - List of Principal Sponsors (with address and contact info)